North Carolina production helps keep blueberry volumes stable

 Looking ahead, North Carolina will ramp up production over the next three weeks, with peak blueberry volumes throughout the month of June.
 In addition to the annual blueberry program, which also offers berries from Chile, Mexico, Peru, Canada and the US, will start producing San Joaquin Valley berries next month.
 The offer is currently coming from Mexico.

 Oppy is also in his third season of Haskap.
-The Haskap is a berry unique that is traditionally not known outside of the farmers markets of the west coast of Canada.
-“It was only available to customers in the Vancouver metropolitan area in 2020, but it has created quite a stir across North America as customers retailers Nationals, regional chains and independents were waiting to try it out,” shares Crane.
-“We are delighted to expand this crop with our customer base.”
+The Haskap is a berry unique that is not traditionally known outside of the farmers markets of the west coast of Canada.
+“It was only available to customers in the Greater Vancouver area in 2020, but it has created quite a stir across North America as customers retailers National chains, regional chains and independents were hoping to try it,” shares Crane.
+“We are delighted to expand this cultivation with our customer base.”

 Previous article